Ayan Broomfield: Career

 Broomfield made her WTA Tour debut at the 2014 Coupe Banque Nationale, having received a wildcard with Maria Patrascu into the doubles tournament.
 She decided to follow the college route and was part of the Clemson University tennis team from January 2016 to May 2017.

 On May 25, 2019, playing for the UCLA Bruins, she and teammate Gabby Andrews won the doubles event at the 2019 NCAA Division I Women's Tennis Championship, defeating Kate Fahey and Brienne Minor of the Michigan Wolverines.

+In film

 A short documentary titled Ayan Broomfield Tennis Story premiered on Amazon Prime Video on July 22, 2019.

-She was body double for select scenes of Venus Williams matches on the 2021 biographical film King Richard.
+Broomfield was body double for select scenes of Venus Williams matches on the 2021 biographical film King Richard.

+Personal life

+Her partner is men's tennis player Frances Tiafoe.